mukhametzhan-dev/devteam-react/README.md

 http://localhost:5173

 Usage
-Homepage: The landing page where users can learn about the team and services offered.
+<p> Homepage: The landing page where users can learn about the team and services offered. </p>
-Contact Form: Visitors can send messages directly through the contact form, which is integrated with the Web3Forms API for handling submissions.
+<p> Contact Form: Visitors can send messages directly through the contact form, which is integrated with the Web3Forms API for handling submissions. </p>
-Navigation: Smooth navigation experience with clearly defined sections for home, about, services, contact, and testimonials.
+<p>Navigation: Smooth navigation experience with clearly defined sections for home, about, services, contact, and testimonials. </p>
-Technologies Used
+<p>Technologies Used
 React.js: JavaScript library for building user interfaces.
 Vite: Next generation frontend tooling.
 Web3Forms: API for handling form submissions securely and effortlessly.
-CSS: Custom styles for an aesthetically pleasing design.
+CSS: Custom styles for an aesthetically pleasing design. </p>
-Contributing
+<i> Contributing
 Contributions are welcome!
-Please feel free to submit a pull request or open an issue if you have any suggestions or improvements.
+Please feel free to submit a pull request or open an issue if you have any suggestions or improvements. </i>

 License
 This project is licensed under the MIT License.
 See the LICENSE file for more information.